markfguerra/GLWallpaperService/readme-contribute.txt

 Intended Audience
 -----------------
 This document is for developers who want to improve GLWallpaperService.
 It shows you how to download the source code to to improve it (or break it) as you please using Eclipse.
 If you're only interested in using the software to make an OpenGL Wallpaper, this isn't for you.
-Instead, look at readme.txt for info on how to get and install the Jar.
+Instead, look at README.md for info on how to get and install the Jar.

 Install required software